-College Visits-
+College Visits:

-Guthrie High School seniors are given two days per year to visit a college of their choice, which could include residual ACT dates or enrollment.
+Guthrie High School seniors are given two days per year to visit a college of their choice, which could include residual ACT dates or college enrollment.
 This absence does not count against the ten-day rule, administrative failure, or semester test exemptions.
 Documentation from the school visited may be required upon the student's return.

-Parent-Verified Absence-
+Parent-Verified Absence:

-- 1. A parent must make contact by phone or in person to the North office. - 2.
-A parent notifying the office does not make the absence a documented absence (see below).
+- A parent must make contact by phone or in person to the Attendance office. - A parent notifying the office does not make the absence a documented absence (see below).

-Documented Absence-
+Documented Absence

+A documented absence is necessary to keep the student out of administrative failure.
+A documented absence can be defined as:

+- a doctor's note (document must be original; faxes must be received directly from the doctor's office);

+- a court document:

-- 1. A documented absence is necessary to keep the student out of administrative failure. - 2.
-A documented absence can be defined as a doctor's note (document must be original.
-A faxed document must be received directly from the doctor's office), a court document, or funeral information (immediate family). - 3.
-The North office must have this documentation; if not, the absence will count as a personal absence, which counts towards administrative failure. - 4.
-Documentation must be turned in within five days of the absence or it will not count as a documented absence.
-The principal will make the determination if circumstances prevented the absence from being cleared within the time limit. - The principal will make final determination as to whether or not an absence is excused or unexcused and the acceptability of documentation.
+- funeral information (immediate family).

+The Attendance Office must have this documentation; if not, the absence will count as an unexcused absence, which counts towards administrative failure.

+- Documentation must be turned in within five days of the absence or it will not count as a documented absence.
+The principal will make the determination if circumstances prevented the absence from being cleared within the time limit. - The principal will make the final determination as to whether or not an absence is excused or unexcused and the acceptability of documentation.

-Administrative Failure-
+Administrative Failure